 - 1. Size 3 soccer ball - 2.
 Shin guards.
 Socks must be pulled over guards. - 3.
 Shoes-turf shoes are the best for younger players.
 Soccer cleats are allowed BUT NO SCREW-INS. - 4.
-A bag of soccer balls and cones will be available at each field for teams to share.
-Please put the equipment back into the bag.
+A bag of soccer balls and cones will be available at each goal for teams to use.
+Please put the equipment back into the bag after your games for the next group.